k78ma/quartz/content/3A/MTE 321/Elastic Strain.md

 ---
-title: Mechanical Strain
+title: Elastic Strain
 tags:
   - mte321
-date: 2024-05-24
+date: 2024-05-25
 aliases:
-  - mechanical strain
+  - elastic strain
 ---
 For an [[Axial Load|uniaxial load]], only stress in one direction is applied.
 Let's call this direction $x$.
 Then, the strain is:
 $$